iisharankov/QuantumStateTomography/README.md

 # Meet the Team:
 **Jay Soni** *(Quantum Computing Lead)*: A Mathematical Physics major with a passion for quantum computing.
 Enjoys coding almost as much as he enjoys drinking Ice Capps!

 **Ivan Sharankov** *(Machine Learning Lead)*: Astrophysics major who's looking to continue his masters in computational physics.
 I love programming and will jump on any hackathon or project I can find.
-Interested in handling big science data, machine learning applications in physics, cryptogtaphy, and network engineering.
+Interested in handling big data, machine learning applications in physics, cryptography/system security, and network engineering.

 **Kar Lok Ng** *(Statistician)*: An ex-Physics major currently in Mathematics, with the goal of majoring in Statistics.
 Currently throwing himself at ML and seeing what happens.